Bayesian Invariance Modeling of Multi-Environment Data: Experiments

-We now compare BIP and VI-BIP to existing methods for invariant estimation.
-Here we present the main results. \Cref{app:subsec:synthetic-comparison} contains additional details and results.
+We now compare BIP and BIP-VI to other methods in low and high-dimensional settings.

-\parhead{Empirical setup.} We perform separate simulations with feature sizes $p=10$ and $p=450$.
-We vary the per-environment sample size $n$ from $\{50, 200, 500\}$, and vary the number of environments $E$ from 1 to 20 for $p=10$, and from 1 to 40 for $p=450$.
+\parhead{Setup.} We perform separate simulations with feature sizes $p=10$ and $p=450$.
+The size of true invariant features is capped by 10 in both cases.
+We vary the per-environment sample size $n$ from $\{50, 200, 500\}$, and vary the number of environments $E$ from 2 to 20 for $p=10$, and from 2 to 40 for $p=450$.
 For each combination of $(p,n,E)$, we generate 400 datasets under different intervention strengths.

-With this catalog of simulations, we compare the following methods: \begin{enumerate}[leftmargin=*] \item \textit{Oracle}: We fit a pooled linear regression on the true invariant features $x^{z^*}$ and return the ones significant at the $\alpha=0.05$ level.

-\item \textit{Regression}: Similar to Oracle, but linear regression is performed on all features rather than restricting to the true invariant features.
-If $p+1>nE$, we use Lasso \citep{tibshirani1996regression} with 10-fold cross-validation.